 At the top of the list of why we garden is for the joy it brings.
 Yes, there is the effort of physical labor, and true, some plants succumb and we don't know why.
-But most problems gardeners and their plants encounter could be avoided with a few proactive steps taken before and after planting.
+But most problems gardeners and their plants encounter might be avoided with a few proactive steps taken before and after planting.
 Increasing success with plants can increase the joy of gardening.

 Take a good look at your yard and garden areas.

 Be brutally honest about which areas are in full sun, partial shade, or dense shade.
 Remember that the angle and intensity of sunlight differ in early spring and midsummer, as well as from morning to afternoon.
 Is it possible to remove the lower branches of existing trees to bring in more sunlight?
 Are there low spots where water accumulates, or structures like walls, fences, raised beds, or protected corners where microclimates exist?
 An example of a microclimate is a northeast corner of your house where the soil is raised up and drainage is excellent.
 This protected spot might accommodate rhododendrons, azaleas, or other marginal plants requiring a special site.

 This is especially true for new homes, where much of the good topsoil might have been trucked away during construction.
 Most gardens require a good combination of sand, silt, clay, and organic matter for optimum plant growth.
 To find out about your soil type, pH, and fertility, have your soil tested—but only when soil temperatures are at least 50 degrees Fahrenheit.
 Don't add anything to your soil, including fertilizer, without first knowing what type of soil you have.

 Target the areas that need new plantings.